Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

 First, open `Microsoft Flow`_, go to *My Flows*, click *Create from blank* to create a new Flow, search for and add *Plumsail Forms  —  Form is submitted*.

-Next, you need to fill in Form ID.
-You can find the **Form Id** in the Plumsail Forms if you click the **Flow** button.
+Next, you need to fill in **Form ID**.
+You can find the Form ID in the Plumsail Forms if you click the **Flow** button.
 Alternatively, you can always check it in your `Plumsail account`_.

 |FormIsSubmitted|